yukselberkay/pmanager/README.md

 - [ ] Unit tests
 - [ ] Automatic copying to clipboard and cleaning it.
 - [ ] Secure channel to share passwords in a network.
-- [ ] Browser extension which entegrates with offline database.
+- [ ] Browser extension which integrates with offline database.

 ## Support
 Bitcoin Address -> bc1qrmcmgasuz78d0g09rllh9upurnjwzpn07vmmyj